morgen-peschke/trans-factsheet/README.md

 * [A study of 218 patients in Sweden](https://pubmed.ncbi.nlm.nih.gov/9570489/) found only 3.8% had regretted it.
 The study also notes that **support from family and friends is a huge factor in reducing regret**.
-Keep in mind that this data was taken in 1998 during a time in which being trans was less socially accepted than they are now, so that number has evidently decreased over time
+Keep in mind that this data was taken in 1998 during a time in which being trans was less socially accepted than they are now, so that number has evidently decreased over time.
 * [A study on 66 patients](https://pubmed.ncbi.nlm.nih.gov/11564029/) found none of the present patients claimed to regret their decision to undergo gender-transformation surgery.
 * [A meta analysis](https://web.archive.org/web/20070812100135/http://www.symposion.com:80/ijt/pfaefflin/6002-6.htm#Treatment%20Results),